at1217/Database-Engine-Implementation/README.md

-# W4111-HW3
+# Database Engine Implementation
 #Amon Tokoro

-#UNI: at3250
+This project is for W4111 Introduction to Databases taught by Donald Ferguson in Spring 2019.

-I have received a homework extension from Prof. Ferguson in advance due to the table tennis nationals in North Carolina during Apr.11-Apr.15.
+The purpose of this project is to understand the query optimization and the implementation of indexes.